notspecia/HTML-CSS/README.md

 ## To fix

-1. complete the documentation number 2 of section
+1. do exercise number 3 of section 9 (responsive-web)
-2. do exercise number 3 of section 9 (responsive-web)
+2. re-check all the past exsercise